et9719/stepldn-v2/README.md

     - You can change the quantity of the items in the bag by using the + and - buttons and pressing update.
     - You can also remove the item from the bag by clicking remove.
 - You can also view a quick summery of all the items in the bag.
-- At teh bottom of the summery you have two choices, you can either click keep shopping to view more items or checkout which will take you to the ckeckout page.
+- At the bottom of the summery you have two choices, you can either click keep shopping to view more items or checkout which will take you to the checkout page.
 - At the bottom of the summery if you have less than £50 worth of items in the bag it will tell you how much more you would need to spend if you want free delivery.
 This is because there is a banner that states users get free delivery if they spend £50 or more.

 <img src="media/readme_media/feature-bag.png" alt="Add product functions">